 - Face–Heel Turn: She is revealed to be a Fembot at the beginning of the second movie.
-Exactly how that happened with no one noticing by then is anyone's guess.

 - Girl of the Week: Parodied — she leaves the story early in the second film, and after a minute of despairing the loss of his wife and spy partner, Austin rejoices in being single again and happily embraces his old lifestyle.